 Probiotics are “good” bacteria that may play an important role in maintaining your health when consumed.
 The last decade has seen an explosion in the popularity of probiotics.
 But what does the research say about these bacteria?
 Read on to find out more.

 The FDA has not approved L. d. bulgaricus or any other probiotic to treat disease.
-The National Institutes of Health (NIH) cautions that research behind probiotics is inconclusive.

 The NIH did note some potential health benefits of L. d. bulgaricus and probiotics.
 Early-stage research suggests that they may play a role in managing the following health conditions: